crtheisen/lol-mastery-analysis/README.md

 We're using [Forge](http://www.getforge.com) as our hosting platform.
 Forge makes it really easy to publish static content sites, and has a generous free tier for those who would like to replicate our project.

 The color scheme is pretty basic.
 We didn't want a visually noisy site that would be hard to parse and understand on smaller screens.
 We didn't want a simple white background (hard on the eyes), but we needed something that would provide the same contrast as white for our visualizations.
 The brass/manilla color worked great for this; it's [f.lux-like](https://justgetflux.com/).

+####Site Improvements

+We have some pretty serious table breaking going on for smaller resolutions and mobile platforms.
+It doesn't cause functionality issues, as you can simply scroll and zoom to make the visualizations fit on the screen, but it is a concern.
+Allowing the visualizations to grow and shrink depending on the browser/resolution/etc. instead of fixed widths is the next logical step.

 ##FAQ